Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 7 Tips for Maintaining the Value of Your Home

 If a home that’s for sale has an updated anything, the real estate listing will scream it out in ALL CAPS.
-This can apply to appliances, cabinetry and countertops, flooring, popcorn ceiling, bathroom remodels, kitchen remodels, and more.
+This can apply to appliances, cabinetry, countertops, flooring, bathroom remodels, kitchen remodels, and more.

 If your kitchen is due for an update, try to keep in mind that this doesn’t necessarily mean stripping it to the studs and starting from scratch.
 Are the cabinets in good shape?
 Consider a fresh coat of paint or stain to reflect the latest color trends.

-It can also be important to remember that “update” means bringing the home’s aesthetics into line with current styles—replacing brass fixtures for brushed bronze, for example, or swapping out carpet for wood—but it doesn’t necessarily mean having to buy the most expensive version.
+Also keep in mind that “update” means bringing the home’s aesthetics into line with current styles — replacing brass fixtures for brushed bronze, for example, or swapping out carpet for wood.
+However, it doesn’t necessarily mean having to buy the most expensive version of that aesthetic.

 Something as simple as adding some USB outlets to a room could turn it into a potential home office space.